-3228 Rates in Winchelsea \$2,355,606
+3228 Rates in Winchelsea \$2,355,606 Percentages may not equal 100% due to rounding

 Indicator 3 - Asset Distribution by Ward

 This indicator reflects data as at 30 June 2016.
 It indicates the proportion of Council assets relative to rates and rates assessments in different wards.